kane81/hacs-custom-amber-integration/README.md

 ## ⚠️ Disclaimer

-**This project uses Amber Electric's internal GraphQL API which is not publicly documented or officially supported.** This API was discovered by inspecting network traffic from the Amber app.
+This project uses Amber Electric's internal API which is not publicly documented or officially supported.
 Amber may change or remove it at any time without notice.
 This project has no affiliation with Amber Electric.
 Use at your own risk — battery control actions directly affect your energy system and electricity costs.
 The author accepts no responsibility for energy costs, battery damage, or system issues.

 ---